maravento/blackweb/README.md

 ## IMPORTANT

-**Blackweb** is designed exclusively for [Squid-Cache](http://www.squid-cache.org/) and due to the large number of blocked domains it is not recommended to use it in other environments (DNSMasq, Pi-Hole, etc.), or add it to the Windows Hosts File, as it could slow down or crash it. **Use it at your own risk**. / Blackweb está diseñado exclusivamente para [Squid-Cache](http://www.squid-cache.org/) y debido a la gran cantidad de dominios bloqueados no se recomienda usarlo en otros entornos (DNSMasq, Pi-Hole, etc.), o agregarlas al archivo Hosts File de Windows, ya que podría ralentizarlo o bloquearlo. **Úselo bajo su propio riesgo**.
+BlackWeb is designed exclusively for [Squid-Cache](http://www.squid-cache.org/) and due to the large number of blocked domains it is not recommended to use it in other environments (DNSMasq, Pi-Hole, etc.), or add it to the Windows Hosts File, as it could slow down or crash it. **Use it at your own risk**. / BlackWeb está diseñado exclusivamente para [Squid-Cache](http://www.squid-cache.org/) y debido a la gran cantidad de dominios bloqueados no se recomienda usarlo en otros entornos (DNSMasq, Pi-Hole, etc.), o agregarlas al archivo Hosts File de Windows, ya que podría ralentizarlo o bloquearlo. **Úselo bajo su propio riesgo**.

 For more information check [Issue 10](https://github.com/maravento/blackweb/issues/10#issuecomment-650834301)